-5. Put things in perspective: With time and experience it is necessary to pause and re-calibrate.
-Have a clarity and understanding of your beliefs and perceptions.
+5. Put things in perspective: With time and experience, it is necessary to pause and re-calibrate.
+Have clarity and understanding of your beliefs and perceptions.

-I hope you find these ways to minimalist lifestyle useful and practical.
-Minimalist lifestyle is not at all giving up.
-It’s inviting more structure, goodness and energy to life!
+I hope you find these ways to a minimalist lifestyle useful and practical.
+A minimalist lifestyle is not at all giving up.
+It’s inviting more structure, goodness, and energy to life!
 It is living the life exactly according to your heart’s desire.

 These are all ideas.
-I am definitely not an expert on this.
-Each of us gets to define our own journeys.
-Just that we need to be open to options.
-If you liked my blog on minimalist lifestyle, please like, share and subscribe.
+I am not an expert on this.
+Each one of us gets to define our unique journey.
+We just need to be open to ideas.
+If you liked my blog on minimalist lifestyle, please like, share, and subscribe.